19 Jan 2020

 Well, let me tell you a story.
 Some time ago, there was someone who was really upset.
 She complained about a lot of things, but it's strange because she knows the Lord and she loves the Lord, but she's complaining, she's upset.

-Martha, Martha, you're anxious and troubled about many things.
-You know why you're unhappy as a person and you are nasty to people.
-Not because people are nasty but because something is going on inside.
-You are anxious, the word anxious there is pulled in different directions.
-You so burdened with so many things, your heart is not at rest.
-What's the solution?
-Hoh.
+Martha, Martha, you are anxious and troubled about many things.
+[Luke 10:41-42] You know why you are unhappy as a person and nasty to people?
+Not because people are nasty, but because something is going on inside.
+You are anxious.
+The word, anxious is pull in different directions.
+You are so burdened with so many things.
+Your heart is not at rest.

 One thing is necessary and she has chosen the good portion.
 Do you realize it's your choice?
 Do you realize you can make a difference?
 Do you realize that how this year and how your life would pan out rests in a way in how you choose today?